 Outside of Thunder Bay, at the suggestion of locals we met at a diner the night before, we stopped at Kakkabeka Falls.
 As high as Niagara but not as wide, and with the bonus of few tourists and no souvenir shops.

 We had a day to explore the lovely city of Winnipeg.
 The Museum for Human Rights is my kind of museum – it is about ideas and stories, and the architecture is part of the story – representing the earth, sky, rock and glaciers of Manitoba.
 The Ukrainian perogies and the Jazz Festival went down well too.
 Again, so much history came to life walking around The Forks, where the Red and Assiniboine rivers meet.

 What can you say about Saskatchewan?
-It’s flat, and the car licence plates read: Land of Living Skies.
+It’s flat, and the car license plates read: Land of Living Skies.
 That’s true, the skies are part of the landscape.
 Here are some of my impressions during our eight-hour driving days:

 - A one km long cargo train carrying grain, and a family picnicking by the side of the tracks, waving to the driver in the caboose.

 - Transport trucks, and salvage yards of old trucks.